 If you are like most product manufacturers, then you most likely have two distinct teams with two distinct systems managing your product data and your website.
 The first team is made up of engineers and technical experts, who use product configuration software and CAD to update, refine, and maintain your product data.
 The second is your marketing experts and website designers, who use a content management system (CMS) — like WordPress or Wix — to manage your website’s look, feel, navigation, and user experience.
 If these two groups, their partners, and their tools aren’t communicating to each other, then you’re not set up for success.

 Manufacturers, distributors, and customers all have different goals, but just because they don't align with yours doesn't mean you shouldn't support their needs.
-Many manufacturers and industrial companies are still struggling to digitally transform their business.
-But without the right technology and open lines of communication between suppliers and distributors, buyers will turn to more agile competitors.
+Many manufacturers and industrial companies are still struggling to digitally transform their businesses.
+And without the right technology platforms in place and open lines of communication between suppliers and distributors, buyers will turn to more agile competitors.

 What Do B2B Buyers Want?